Back to our roots......

 I am herded to the left.
 Towards the tombola where I am relived of another pound by the grand-daughter of the daughter-in-law of the man who used to help us in our garden forty years ago.
 So I can add another piece to our local jigsaw.
 She is a polite, bright young thing who has been carefully schooled in the art of relieving pounds from passing vegetable enthusiasts.
 Who can resist a pretty smile and a table full of goodies?

 I'm not normally lucky with tombolas but today I win.
 But I don't win a 'goody', I win a spiky plant in a paper cup called a septum (or something similar).
-My wife, I am sure, will be overwhelmed by my good fortune.
+My wife, I am sure, will be overwhelmed by my good fortune, if not the state of our finances.

 At last I'm in.
 Three room-long tables bear the fruits of the allotmenteers labours.
 Impressive they are too.
 Pumpkins, onions, carrots, raspberries, apples etc. Some of which are enormous and all of it looking fresh-from-the-sod healthy.